I Felt the Warmth on This Morn

 New life has begun.

-I opened the door and walked outside on this Good Friday,
+I opened the door and walked outside on Good Friday,

 and I saw the winter being blown away,